xxFREESHROUDxx/recalling-rest-api/README.md

 > **Note:** *To change the password you have to run the generatePassword.js file using `node generatePassword.js` in the project directory.
 And for changing the password just change the first value in console.log file ie. Qwerty@123 (which is the current password).
 It will generate a hash password in the console.
 Just copy that and paste in the users variable in routes/auth.js file in the project directory.* <br><br>

-- Once you send the POST request to [localhost:5000/api/auth](localhost:5000/api/auth) you will get success message and a token.
+- Once you send the POST request to `localhost:5000/api/auth` you will get success message and a token.
 Use that token for other route ie. fetching messages as well as adding messages.
+<br><br>
 ---

-### For Fetching Messages
+### 2. For Fetching Messages

-- Just send GET request to [localhost:5000/api/messages](localhost:5000/api/messages) and add a header with:
+- Just send GET request to `localhost:5000/api/messages` and add a header with:
    key: x-auth-token
    value: {token generated from the auth route}
 example: